zipvilization/Zipvilization/chapters/territory-world/index.md

 > **100,000,000,000,000 m²**

-This relationship gives Zipvilization a finite original territorial substrate.
+This gives Zipvilization a finite original territorial substrate.

 The world does not need infinite expansion to create complexity.